un7c0rn/stopthevirus/README.md

 # COVID-19 #STOPTHEVIRUS SOCIAL EXPERIMENT

+Selected as a WINNER of <a href="https://covidglobalhackathon.com">COVID-19 Global Hackathon</a> from among 18,000 innovators, 175 countries and 1,560 projects.

 ## Hypothesis:

 Can a global scale high stakes social game help inspire millions of Millennial and Gen-Z individuals across the world to engage in social distancing activities and stop the spread of the COVID-19 virus?

-Selected as a WINNER of <a href="https://covidglobalhackathon.com">COVID-19 Global Hackathon</a> from among 18,000 innovators, 175 countries and 1,560 projects.
-Watch our <a href="https://vimeo.com/402226460">video</a> and continue reading if interested in collaborating.

 WATCH PROJECT VIDEO <a href="https://vimeo.com/402226460">HERE</a>